dustinpfister/hexo_sitesource/source_clean/_posts/clean.md

 id: 0
 ---

 This is a clean source folder that is being used as a way to quickly just get a sense of how a new theme looks.
-The reason why I have bothered with this is that the actual source folder contains over 600 blob posts so it takes a long time to build now.
+The reason why I have bothered with this is that the actual source folder contains over 600 blog posts so it takes a long time to build now.
 So I have this clean source folder that I can use that just contains this post as a way to create a quick clean build.
+So now I can just swithc to this when I want to work out something with the theme rather than create a real build to deploy.

 <!-- more -->